yangpl/SMIwiz/README.md

 * bin: the folderto store executable after compilation

-* run_fwi2d: a quick FWI example in layered medium, special acquisition geometry allows you to do FWI using only 1 shot, completing 50 iterations within 2 min.
+* run_fwi2d: a quick FWI example in layered medium, special acquisition geometry allows you to do FWI using only 1 shot, completing 50 iterations within 2 min on your laptop.

 * run_marmousi: Example for 2D FWI on Marmousi model